On automorphisms of Hilbert squares of smooth hypersurfaces: Proof of Theorem

 \begin{remark} One can also see that $\Aut((\PP^N)^{[2]}) \cong \Aut(\PP^N)$ is the projective linear group $\PGL(N+1, \CC)$ when $N \geq 2$.
 For a smooth hyperquadric $Q \subset \PP^N$ of dimension $\geq 3$, $\Aut(Q^{[2]}) \cong \Aut(Q)$ is the projective orthogonal group $\PO(N+1, Q)$, where $Q$ is regarded as a quadratic form in $N+1$ (complex) variables. \end{remark}

-\begin{remark} Consider a simply connected smooth projective variety $Z$ of dimension $\geq 3$ whose canonical divisor $K_Z$ is nef.
+\begin{remark} Consider a simply connected smooth projective variety $Z$ of Picard number $1$ and of dimension $\geq 3$ whose canonical divisor $K_Z$ is nef.
 Then by Lemma \ref{nef} and Proposition \ref{propred}, every automorphism of $\zht$ is natural.
 A typical example of such $Z$ is a general complete intersection of dimension $\geq 3$ in $\PP^N$ which is either Calabi--Yau or of general type.
 It would be interesting to investigate the case of a Fano complete intersection. \end{remark}